sapegin/grunt-webfont/Readme.md

 ## Installation

 This plugin requires Grunt 0.4.
+Note that `ttfautohint` is optional, but your generated font will not be properly hinted if it’s not installed.

 ### OS X